deuscode/PowerShell-Docs/developer/module/how-to-write-a-powershell-script-module.md

    Saving a script with the .psm1 extension means that you can use the module cmdlets, such as [Import-Module](/powershell/module/Microsoft.PowerShell.Core/Import-Module), on it.
 These cmdlets exist primarily so that you can easily import and export your code onto other user's systems.
 (The alternate solution would be to load up your code on other systems and then dot-source it into active memory, which isn't a particularly scalable solution.)
 For more information see the **Module Cmdlets and Variables** section in [Windows PowerShell Modules](./understanding-a-windows-powershell-module.md) Note that, by default, all functions in your script will be accessible to users who import your .psm1 file, but properties will not.

-   An example PowerShell script, entitled Get-Calender, is available at the end of this topic.
+   An example PowerShell script, entitled Show-Calendar, is available at the end of this topic.

    ```powershell
    function Show-Calendar {